 Ownership of a dedicated beard brush has become commonplace among men.
 In fact, it’s hard to think of a more masculine tool to own.

-But many of these men ignore the fact that a proper boar bristle beard brush is an intricate piece of equipment that needs proper looking after.
+But many of these men ignore the fact that a proper boar bristle beard brush (Amazon Link) is an intricate piece of equipment that needs proper looking after.
 Yes, that means regularly cleaning it using a simple, yet structured technique.

 This is the technique you’ll be learning today.
 Keeping your beard brush clean is important for hygienic reasons, as well as to ensure it remains effective for a longer period of time.